nondeterministic/oorep/README.md

 Prerequisites:

-* Java SDK (For best results, use JDK 8.
+* Java SDK (for best results, use JDK 8.
 (In particular, I've had build problems with JDK 12 - broken String class.))
 * Scala Build Tool (SBT, tested with >= 1.3.0)
 * An SQL database (tested with PostgreSQL >= 10.0)